Pantyhose-X/awesome/README.md

 *   [nioc/xmpp-web](https://github.com/nioc/xmpp-web) - Lightweight web chat client for XMPP server

 *   [torrust/torrust-index-gui](https://github.com/torrust/torrust-index-gui) - This repository serves as the frontend for the Torrust Index project.

+*   [anotherduckling/Wotaku](https://github.com/anotherduckling/Wotaku) - A great wiki for all the otaku contents!

 *   [TeamPiped/Piped](https://github.com/TeamPiped/Piped) - An alternative privacy-friendly YouTube frontend which is efficient by design.